 Did you know oxygen sensors are critical to a vehicle’s emissions system?
 Regularly testing them can help ensure that your car runs smoothly and efficiently.
-In this guide, we’ll cover everything you need to know about testing O2 sensors, including symptoms of a bad O2 sensor, common causes of failure, and the various testing tools available.
+In this guide, we’ll cover everything you need to know about testing O2 sensors, including symptoms of a bad Oxygen sensor, common causes of failure, and the various testing tools available.
 By the end of this guide, you’ll be equipped with the knowledge and skills to test O2 sensors in your vehicle effectively.

 What is O2 Sensor and How Does It Work?